This Is What Whales Are Betting On Booking Holdings

 What The Experts Say On Booking Holdings:

-- Mizuho has decided to maintain their Buy rating on Booking Holdings, which currently sits at a price target of $2300.
+- Truist Securities has decided to maintain their Buy rating on Booking Holdings, which currently sits at a price target of $2600.

-- UBS has decided to maintain their Buy rating on Booking Holdings, which currently sits at a price target of $2285.
+- Deutsche Bank has decided to maintain their Buy rating on Booking Holdings, which currently sits at a price target of $2300.

-- Credit Suisse has decided to maintain their Outperform rating on Booking Holdings, which currently sits at a price target of $2650.

 - Deutsche Bank has decided to maintain their Buy rating on Booking Holdings, which currently sits at a price target of $2280.

+- Piper Sandler has decided to maintain their Neutral rating on Booking Holdings, which currently sits at a price target of $2050.

-- Evercore ISI Group has decided to maintain their Outperform rating on Booking Holdings, which currently sits at a price target of $2600.
+- Susquehanna has decided to maintain their Positive rating on Booking Holdings, which currently sits at a price target of $2800.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.